Bayer-Group/drcHelper/README.md

 for plant protection product registration.
 Additionally, it is hoped that this project will contribute to the ongoing OECD 54 revision process.

+Some of the functions are adapted from archived packages or single functions of a bigger package so that the loaded namespace is not too big for small calculations.
+Some of the functions are included for testing and validation purposes.
+All third-party code with a different license are specified in the relevant source files with the license name and the relevant copyright texts.

 ## Installation